Chunkys0up7/MCP/docs/Tasks_24th_May.md

    - Priority: Low (System Monitoring)

 ## Notes
-- Focus on completing the Gantt chart visualization and sandbox preview environment
+- Focus on completing the sandbox preview environment and database performance optimization
 - Consider dependencies between tasks when planning implementation order
 - Ensure proper testing and documentation for all new features
 - Maintain backward compatibility during updates